NectarProtocol/python-nectar-module/README-DA.md

-# PYTHON NECTAR MODULE
+# PYTHON NECTAR MODULE for Data Analyst

-This is a Python API module designed to run queries on Nectar and add bucket information.
+This is a Python API module designed to run queries on Nectar.

 ---
 ## Installation